 - Perfect for lunch or dinner

-Should you recreate my easy lentil stew, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your recreations.
+The recipe is very easy to make in only a few steps.
+Check out the recipe below and let me know if you are going to try it!
+If you do, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan and #elavegan because I love to see your recreations.

 - 1 large onion (chopped)